 - All Men Are Rapists: Not literally every man in the series is a rapist, but Cija's suspicions of the men she meets on her travels are often well-founded.
 She spares the reader the details.

 - Anachronism Stew: One might think that this series takes place in the Mesozoic era, given the descriptions of people riding dinosaurs.
 However, this impossible coexistence is merely one of several preposterous elements in the series.
-All evidence indicates that the events of the series predate life on Earth as we know it.
+All evidence indicates that the events of the series predate life on Earth as we know it. note

 - Aztec Mythology: A major influence on the series, as was Theosophy.